This post may contain affiliate links. Please read our disclosure policy.

 - 1/2 teaspoon Freshly cracked black pepper more or less, to taste

 - Sliced green onions for garnish

-- Heat a wok or large, deep skillet over medium-high heat and add a teaspoon of olive oil.
+- Heat a wok or large, deep skillet over medium-high heat and add a tablespoon of olive oil

 - Whisk in the eggs and cook, stirring often, until set.
 Transfer to a plate.

-- Add another tablespoon of olive oil to the skillet.
+- Add another tablespoon of olive oil to the skillet, along with a tablespoon of butter.
 Add onion and cook until translucent; about 2 minutes, stirring often to avoid burning.
-Stir in garlic, then add frozen vegetables and cook until heated through.
-Season with a pinch of salt.

-- Remove from heat, then stir in 1-2 tablespoons of soy sauce.
+- Remove from heat, then stir in a few tablespoons of soy sauce.
 Use more or less based on your liking.

 - Garnish with sesame seeds and sliced green onions and serve immediately.